Occupational fatality: United States

-In the United States, the regulatory organization for occupational injury control and prevention is the Occupational Safety and Health Administration (OSHA).
-Formed in 1970 as an agency of the United States Department of Labor under the Occupational Safety and Health Act, OSHA exists to prevent occupational injuries and deaths by creating and enforcing standards in the workplace.
-OSHA standards address employee training programs, safety equipment, employer record keeping and proper maintenance of the work environment.
-Failure to comply with the OSHA standards can result in workplace inspections and legal action including citations and fines.
-In very severe cases of employer misconduct, OSHA can "red flag" an operation and send the employer to legal court.

-To regulate the millions of workplaces in the United States, OSHA requires that all employers maintain a record of occupational injuries, illnesses and fatalities.
+The Occupational Safety and Health Administration (OSHA) requires that all employers maintain a record of occupational injuries, illnesses and fatalities.
 Occupational fatalities must be reported to OSHA within eight hours of the incident.
-Failure to do so can result in legal action against the employer.
+Failure to do so can result in legal action against the employer including citations and fines.
 Employers are responsible for staying current on OSHA standards and enforcing them in their own workplace.
 State OSHA organizations exist in twenty-eight states and are required to have the same or more rigorous standards than the federal OSHA standards.
 In these states, employers must abide by their state's regulations.
 It is not the responsibility of the employee to stay current on the OSHA standards.

-In addition to OSHA, the National Institute for Occupational Safety and Health (NIOSH) was formed under the Occupational Safety and Health Act as a federal research agency to formulate industry recommendations for health and safety.
-NIOSH is part of the Centers for Disease Control and Prevention (CDC) in the United States Department of Health and Human Services (DHHS).
-NIOSH analyzes workplace injury and illness data from all fifty states as well as provides support for state-based projects in occupational health and safety.
+In addition to OSHA, the National Institute for Occupational Safety and Health (NIOSH) analyzes workplace injury and illness data from all fifty states as well as provides support for state-based projects in occupational health and safety.
 Under NIOSH, the Fatality Assessment and Control Evaluation (FACE) Program tracks and investigates occupational fatalities in order to provide recommendations for prevention.
 A voluntary program for individual states created in 1989, FACE is active in California, Iowa, Kentucky, Massachusetts, Michigan, New Jersey, New York, Oregon, and Washington.
 The primary responsibilities of the state FACE programs are to track occupational fatalities in their state, investigate select fatalities, and provide recommendations for prevention.
 As part of the prevention efforts, FACE programs also produce extensive prevention education materials that are disseminated to employees, employers, unions, and state organizations.

-Nationally, the Census of Fatal Occupational Injuries (CFOI), within the U.S. Department of Labor, compiles national fatality statistics.
-CFOI is the key, comprehensive system in the surveillance of occupational fatalities in the United States.
+The Census of Fatal Occupational Injuries (CFOI), within the U.S. Department of Labor, compiles national fatality statistics and is the key, comprehensive system in the surveillance of occupational fatalities in the United States.

 Many other non-governmental organizations also work to prevent occupational fatalities.
 Trade associations and unions play an active role in protecting workers and disseminating prevention information.
 The National Safety Council also works to prevent occupational fatalities as well as provide resources to employers and employees.